Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/python.rst

 used to pick up ViewEdges of interest to artists based on user-defined selection conditions (predicates).
 Chaining operations take the subset of ViewEdges and build Chains by concatenating ViewEdges according to user-defined predicates and functions.
-The Chains can be further refined by splitting them into smaller pieces (e.g., at points where edges make an acute turn) and selecting a fraction of them (e.g., to keep only those longer than a length threshold).
+The Chains can be further refined by splitting them into smaller pieces (e.g. at points where edges make an acute turn) and selecting a fraction of them (e.g. to keep only those longer than a length threshold).
 The sorting operation is used to arrange the stacking order of chains to draw one line on top of another.
 The chains are finally transformed into stylized strokes by the stroke creation operation applying a series of stroke shaders to individual chains.